wanlimeng/cool-stuff/README.md

 make build
 ```

-This will build a Docker image called cancer-proj.
+This will build a Docker image called `cancer-proj`.

 ### Makefile help
 To get some helpful information about the Makefile, from the project folder you can run